-2021 was a most challenging year with COVID-19 and additional federal funding of \$142 million provided to the County for assistance for nonprofits, small businesses, health and human services, public safety, people experiencing homelessness, rental assistance and many more initiatives.
+In 2022, the Community Development division had turnover of the entire staff.
+As a result, a new Community Development Administrator was hired along with four new program managers.
+2022 was a most challenging year with COVID-19 and additional federal funding of \$142 million provided to the County for assistance for nonprofits, small businesses, health and human services, public safety, people experiencing homelessness, rental assistance and many more initiatives.
 Community Development staff also managed additional HUD grants for these efforts.
-In 2021, two additional senior program manager positions were added to the table of organization to assist in leading the Division and provided much needed assistance with 150+ open projects as the grant year begins.